 Chronic pain originating from the sacrum can be treated conservatively, using physical therapy, pain medicine or other techniques.
 If pain persists, your physician may present surgery as an option.

 The surgeons at Laser Spine Institute have a variety of minimally invasive, outpatient procedures available as an alternative to traditional open back surgery.
-Contact Laser Spine Institute for a free review of your MRI or CT scan, and to learn how our advanced techniques can help you find relief from pain.
+Contact Laser Spine Institute for your MRI review to learn how our advanced techniques can help you find relief from pain.